We believe maker education and constructionist learning should be:

 Learning is not restricted to students.
 Teachers should embrace and model constructionist learning and maker education, learning alongside students, and looking for balance between guidance and autonomy.

-We believe the development of hands-on learning should be:
+We believe the development of maker education should be:

 Research-based and practitioner-based